slavrdorg/tf-external-provider/README.md

 Demo for version 0.12 is available by checking out the 0.12 [branch](https://github.com/slavrdorg/tf-external-provider/tree/0.12) or [tag](https://github.com/slavrdorg/tf-external-provider/releases/tag/0.12) of this repo.

-In this project the provider binary is stored in a different git repository which is added to this one as a git [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+In this project the provider binaries are stored in a different git repository which is added to this one as a git [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 The submodule directory is `bin-tf-provider-okta`.
-The binary in it is for Linux/amd64.

-The provider binary is sym-linked to the appropriate location for terraform external providers.
+The provider binaries are sym-linked to the appropriate location for terraform external providers.
 This location depends on how the provider is declared in the Terraform configuration.
 For example the linux/amd64 binary for the custom `okta` provider declared in `main.tf` should be in `terraform.d/plugins/providers.local/local/okta/3.0.38`.

 The sym-link must be relative from the terraform provider's directory to the directory containing the binary.
 For example in the case of the linux/amd64 binary: